gargVader/Machine-Learning-Coursera/README.md

 # Machine-Learning-Coursera

-This repo coontains my programming assignments from the course on Machine Learning by Andrew Ng
+This repo contains my programming assignments from the course on Machine Learning by Andrew Ng